wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 ![Base Models Diagram](/tutorial/membership_diagram.png)

-Lets see the Prescrypto API endpoints about to manage the memberships.
+Let's see the Prescrypto API endpoints about to manage the memberships.

 ### See list of memberships that admin user can manage